kaaproject/kaa/doc/Administration-guide/System-installation/Planning-your-deployment/index.md

 ## Installing Kaa

-You can deploy kaa server as a single node or as multi node cluster, for more details refer to corresponding pages:
+You can deploy Kaa server as a single node or as multi node cluster, for more details refer to corresponding pages:

 * [Single node installation](../Single-node-installation)
 * [Node cluster setup](../Cluster-setup)